the-grey-group/open-battery/README.md

 This gives an executable in <your dir>/ami3/target/appassembler and you should set your PATH to include <your dir>/ami3/target/appassembler/bin
 ```

-3. Test ami is working, and git pull and rebuild with maven if necessary for latest version.
+3. Test ami is working, and git pull and rebuild with maven if necessary for latest version (from inside the main ami3 directory).
 ```
 ami --help

+git pull

+mvn install -Dmaven.test.skip=true
 ```

 4. Create subdirectory with downloaded PDF files, for example, called batterypapers, and the make a new project.